openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       will probably bring even more people to Gnu/Linux.
 It will also affect software engineers and everyone else around it.
 And hopefully more improvements will be done in the future.
 We will propably see this 224 lines of the code on the forthcoming 2.6.37 kernel.
-Project Tumbleweed or the Kernel:Stable buildservice repository are probably your best bets to get this quickly â€“ otherwise you can of course wait for the next release of openSUSE in March 2011!
+Project Tumbleweed or the Kernel:Stable buildservice repository are probably your best bets to get this quickly – otherwise you can of course wait for the next release of openSUSE in March 2011!

 ## ![Header Picture](/wp-content/uploads/2010/12/OWN-oxygen-On-the-Web.png)On the Web